 I will now say a few words about the "giagia" (pronounced yeh-YAH), the all important figure of the Greek household.
 Know that the family is all important in Greece.
 Extended family may live with you in the same household, but even if they don't their involvement in your life is just the same.
 Family members lend rides to each other to go to church, children are just as close with their grandparents and aunts and uncles as they are with their biological parents, and the role of the godparent is accentuated greatly.

 Giagia is "grandmother" in Greek.
 Stereotypically she is short, plump, and wrinkly.
 Nine times out of ten she wears plain black shoes, flesh-colored or dark tights, a knee-length skirt, several layers of dark, plain shirts or cardigans, and the always-present babushka.
-Sh
+She comes in two categories:

 In all fairness I feel that it is only appropriate to give you a quick background of Athenians.
 The vast majority of contemporary Athenians are not actually from Athens, or even Attica.
 It is not uncommon here to ask where someone is from, and to get a reply saying that they are from an island, or the Peloponnese, or the north.
 It was only until the last three decades that at least 50% of Greece's population came to live in an urban environment, which means that most people, especially those who are middle-aged and older, abandoned their villages in the mountains, on the plains, or by the seas, to take up residence in this complex web of concrete metropolis.
 Urban living is fairly new for most Greeks, most of whom also had a hard life.
 If living rurally, with its well-known discipline of physical labor and rugged independence, and the culture-shock of relocating to the city are not enough, then also add to this cluster several military-coups, a dictatorship, two Balkan Wars, a Nazi occupation, a civil war, a junta, and a politically and emotionally charged relationship with Turkey all within 100 years.
 So while the younger generation of Athenians knows a relatively stable democracy, all who are older are anything but naive.
 Particularly for the grandparents, including the yiayias of the world, they know the word "hardship."